Conditional licenses are now available for debt collectors from the California DFPI.

 3.5 minute read

-Licenses from California’s Department of Financial Protection & Innovation will be issued on a conditional basis starting Jan.
+Licenses from California’s Department of Financial Protection & Innovation are being issued on a conditional basis effective Jan.
 1, 2023, beginning a new licensing process for the state as required by the Debt Collection Licensing Act.

 The license process was announced at this month’s meeting of the DFPI Debt Collection Advisory Committee.